burnstyle1/homelab-ops/runbooks/ai-inference-box.md

 - **A copied venv keeps the old interpreter path.** The console-script wrappers in `.venv/bin/` (uvicorn, pip, etc.) hardcode a shebang pointing at wherever the venv was *created*.
 Move the venv and those shebangs still point at the old path, which `ProtectHome=true` then hides from the service.
 Invoke uvicorn as a module through the venv's python (`.venv/bin/python -m uvicorn ...`) so the shebang is never consulted.
 The venv still runs only if its *base* interpreter is a system python (check `pyvenv.cfg` `home =` and `executable =` point outside a home directory); if it was built against a python living in a home dir, recreate it in place instead of copying.
 - **The embedding-model cache has to move with the code.** bge-m3 is ~4.3 GB cached under the building user's `~/.cache/huggingface`.
 A fresh service account with `ProtectHome=true` can't see that, and `ProtectSystem=strict` won't let it re-download.
 Copy the cache into `/opt`, point `HF_HOME` at it, and give it a `ReadWritePaths` exception (section 5.6).
 Miss this and serve starts clean, then fails on the first query when it tries to embed.

+> **Staging vs live.** Code is edited in a `<user>`-owned working tree and reaches the live service by an `rsync` into `/opt/secretrag` plus a `chown` to the service account and a unit restart.
+The two only match when you run that sync.
+Do it as one deliberate step (a `deploy.sh` is the open item in section 12) so "I edited the file" and "the running bot loads it" never drift apart.
+When in doubt about what is live, trust `curl localhost:8100/ask` and the `/opt` tree, not a CLI import of a working copy.

 ---

 ## 4. Configuration reference